Navy Doctoral Internships In Clinical Psychology

 ASSIGNMENTS AFTER INTERNSHIP

-Internship graduates are usually assigned to Navy hospitals and clinics, predominantly within the continental United States.
-However, overseas assignments are also available, particularly in areas like Hawaii and Japan.
-All graduating interns are assigned to positions where post-doctoral supervision is available for licensure purposes.
+Those who choose not to participate in this operational training will be assigned to a Navy hospital or clinic following internship.
+Most of these hospitals/clinics are located within the continental United States, but overseas assignments are also available, particularly in areas like Hawaii and Japan.
+All graduating interns will be assigned to positions where post-doctoral supervision is available for licensure purposes.
+Again, the minimum service requirement for those starting internship in 2024 is 4 years, which includes the internship.